10.6 License Mobility, Reciprocity, and Scope of Practice

 Test Your Knowledge

-Which record is useful for future license mobility?
+Which record is most useful when applying for license mobility years later?

 A